jesuuscallejaas/distribuidos-extra-24-25/README.md

 # calculator repository template

-Template for the extra SSDD laboratory 2024-2025
+Solution for the extra SSDD laboratory 2024-2025

 ## Installation